Walking slowly, running behind,

 soft and sweet, when we meet.

-There’s nothing that came close.
+There’s nothing that comes close.

 You left a door open,